The mission OSH FORUM

 How to develop the "One Sustainable Health" initiative?

-The OSH Initiative aims to make operational such an integrated, equitable and global health approach.
-It shall facilitate collaborative work essential to identify worldwide priorities and operational actions needed to progress towards universal health.
-This implies the involvement of all key health-related stakeholders in an international Forum in which all participants will contribute expertise and allow a true interdisciplinary approach, without boundaries.
+The OSH Initiative aims to enable operational such an integrated, equitable and global health approach.
+It shall facilitate collaborative work, essential today, to identify worldwide priorities and operational actions needed to progress towards sustainable health for all.
+This implies the involvement of all key health-related stakeholders in an international Forum in which all participants will contribute with their expertise and allow a truly interdisciplinary approach, without boundaries.
 To this end, the Initiative will create a consultation and research process supported by partners; in particular in favour of a Europe of Health, with the input of international and interdisciplinary Working Groups.
 This process will result in concrete recommendations of new operational actions and public policies in favour of universal health.
 These actions and recommendations will be closely linked to changes in the economic, social, energy, and ecological paths that will take effect to achieve the 2030 Sustainable Development goals.

-The “Une Santé Durable pour Tous” (USDT; universal and sustainable health) Foundation leads this OSH Forum Initiative in close partnership with the World Health Summit (WHS) founded in Berlin by Professor Detlev Ganten.
-The Initiative is in line with the Aachen Treaty (2019) between France and Germany, which states that “the two States shall work to strengthen the process of implementation of multilateral instruments relative to sustainable development, global health, and environmental and climate protection, specifically, the Paris Agreement of December 12th, 2015 and the United Nations 2030 Agenda for Sustainable Development.”
-The OSH Forum Initiative will also contribute to the development of a Europe of Health, a driving force towards universal health.
+The “Une Santé Durable pour Tous” (USDT; One Sustainable Health for All) Foundation leads this OSH Forum Initiative in close partnership with the World Health Summit (WHS) founded in Berlin by Professor Detlev Ganten.
+The initiative is in line with the Aachen Treaty (2019) between France and Germany, which states that “the two States shall work to strengthen the process of implementation of multilateral instruments relative to sustainable development, global health, and environmental and climate protection, specifically, the Paris Agreement of December 12th, 2015 and the United Nations 2030 Agenda for Sustainable Development.”
+The OSH Forum Initiative has developed partnerships with the World Health Summit and the Geneva Health Forum in order to contribute to the development of a Europe of Health, a driving force towards universal health.

-The OSH Forum is defined as an inclusive and collaborative approach to assist all stakeholders on the path towards universal health and the 2030 SDGs.
-It is a project of general interest, abounding in valuable, tangible and operational exchanges, and its main purpose is to come up with followed recommendations and initiate innovative actions.
+The OSH Forum is defined as an inclusive and collaborative approach to assist all stakeholders, public and private, who contribute to the improvement of Global Health and its strong inclusion in the SDGs 2030 Agenda.
+It is a project of general interest, abounding in valuable, tangible and operational exchanges, whose main purpose is to come up with influential recommendations on the priorities for global health for all.